cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

 - `counterpartyHeight`: Counterparty height is the proof height of the counterparty when the executing chain aborts the upgrade process.
-This height will get used to clear the error receipt before future upgrades.
+This height will get used to verify that the error receipt submitted on `ChanUpgradeCancel` is for the current upgrade and not a stale error receipt.
 - `errorMsg`: Error Msg is an arbitrary string that chains may use to provide more information as to why the upgrade failed.

 ### Store Paths